 We like to spell everything out, so that understanding insights is very simple and clear.
 Our data results come in the form of sanitized, actionable insights.
 We output human readable insights that connects game developers and advertisers to a more full understanding of the problems they are looking to solve.
 This is because analysis is not just on data you own, but all data in the MIKROS ecosystem.

 For data and insights to be understood and impactful, it needs to be visually presented in graphs or charts.
 While these tools are incredibly useful, it’s difficult to build them manually.
 Taking the time to pull information from multiple areas and put it into a reporting tool is frustrating and time-consuming.
-Additionally, analytics can be hard to scale as an organization and the amount of data it collects grows.
+Additionally, insights and conclusions can be hard to derive as an organization scales and collects more data.
 Collecting information and creating reports becomes increasingly complex.
 A system that can grow with the organization is crucial to managing this issue.